vinod-amagi/amgdoc/epg/sop/onboarding.md

 Use Episodic Title|`false`

 #### Dos
-Configure a tba image at all times
+- Configure a tba image at all times

 #### Don'ts
+- Do not configure more than one Samsung delivery for any channel in the UI
-Do not enable "Send After"
+- Do not enable "Send After"

 #### Samsung API End-points
 Country|End-point